hengenlab/temp_dependent_predation/dlc_data_extraction/pretrial/README.md

 ### Script Explanation

 #### <ins>Load Initial Data</ins>
-- The file for the consolidated DLC features from every trial plus temperature and humidity data `capture_pretrial_dlc_features_all_temphum_ckbn_final.csv` is read into a pandas DataFrame named `df_subset`.
+- The file for the consolidated DLC features from every pretrial period plus temperature and humidity data `capture_pretrial_dlc_features_all_temphum_ckbn_final.csv` is read into a pandas DataFrame named `df_subset`.

 #### <ins>Video Frame Number Assignment</ins>
 - The script iterates through each unique trial ID present in `df_subset`.
-- For each unique trial ID, a new column `trial_frame` is added, which ranges from 1 to the length of the trial (i.e., the number of rows for that ID).
+- For each unique trial ID, a new column `trial_frame` is added, which ranges from 1 to the length of the corresponding pretrial period (i.e., the number of rows for that ID).

 #### <ins>Save Processed Data</ins>
 - The consolidated data is saved to a CSV file, either creating a new file or appending to an existing one (i.e., `capture_pretrial_dlc_features_all_temphum_trial_frame_ckbn_final.csv`).